 Sometimes, however, this is not the case.
 Is a messy house a sign of mental illness, you might ask.
 Psychology says that messiness can indeed be a sign that a person is having trouble.

 Just like someone who is suffering from OCD and has to control everything, being a messy person might show that they are dealing with depression or some other mental illness.
-The people who are depressed have a hard time getting out of the bed, let alone cleaning their room.
+The people who are depressed have a hard time getting out of bed, let alone cleaning their room.
 Messiness and hoarding might be their coping mechanisms, to the point that it will psychologically disturb them to try to remove anything.

 Dealing with Your Messiness

 When a person realizes they have a problem, the next step would be to do something about it.
 The crucial thing is to do something about the problem you might have.
 You have two crucial things to do: clean your room and clean your mind.
 You can do it simultaneously or you can decide to do one thing at a time – it’s completely up to you.